Substance Use Problems

 Dealing with Obstacles

-Change did not come easily for Jordan.
+Making changes was not easy for Jordan.
 Most of the friends he had partied a lot.
 Drinking meant celebration and pleasure to him.
 Using cannabis was his only way to relax.
 Cutting down felt really hard.
 It was only by reminding himself every day of his values that Jordan was able to deal with obstacles that got in the way of positive change.
 There was no magic.
 Changing was a work in progress.

 Download Your Worksheet